Landfill to landmark: Lucknow's Rashtriya Prerna Sthal rises as riverside memorial | Science-Environment

 Around 50,000 trees were planted on the campus using the Miyawaki technique, converting the former landfill into a green zone meant for public use, they said.

+He extended congratulations to Lucknow, Uttar Pradesh, and the entire nation on the site.

+Modi congratulated all the workers, artisans, and planners associated with the project, and conveyed his appreciation to the chief minister and his team for their efforts.

-LDA vice chairman Prathamesh Kumar, who gave Modi a briefing at the memorial's museum, told PTI that the complex would be opened to the public from Monday onwards.
+LDA vice chairman Prathamesh Kumar, who gave Modi a briefing at the memorial's museum, told PTI that the complex would be thrown open to the public on Monday.

 ''The entry to the Rashtra Prerna Sthal will be ticketed,'' the IAS officer said.